Ekholm scores in OT, Predators rally to beat Stars 5-4

 Dallas scored on its first power play when Spezza sent in a slap shot from the left circle at 14:32 of the second.

 NOTES: Dallas' depleted defense corps received reinforcements.
-Joel Hanley and Gleason were recalled from Texas of the American Hockey League, and the Stars traded a seventh-round draft pick in 2020 to Buffalo for 30-year-old Taylor Fedun.
+Joel Hanley and the 20-year-old Gleason were recalled from Texas, and the Stars traded a seventh-round draft pick in 2020 to Buffalo for 30-year-old Taylor Fedun.
 Roman Polak was sick and couldn't play Saturday.
 John Klingberg is expected to miss four weeks after surgery Friday to repair his broken left hand.
 Marc Methot (lower-body injury), Stephen Johns (neck/head) and Connor Carrick (ankle) also are out.
 Hanley and Gleason played.
 Methot could be back for Monday's game, when Fedun would make his Dallas debut. ...
 Predators F Viktor Arvidsson (lower body) returned after missing three games.

 UP NEXT